gergogyulai/main/README.md

-# This is my official main GitHub pages site (including school projects)
+# This is my main GitHub pages site (this includines school projects)
 fazs.xyz